starkninja/devilslyric/notes.md

   Styling

-  Add friend picker for sending coins
+  Add friend picker for sending coins - do we need to use a form an make each one a button maybe?

   The entire comment controller and views need to be done still